tylorr/assetman/README.md

 assetman recent images     # Convert recently modified files that match images filter

 assetman all images audio  # Convert all files that match audio and images filter

+assetman convert "images/sprite*.psd" # Convert all files that match provided filer (Be careful with quotes)
 ```

 ## License